 Anyone who’s not afraid of what their golf buddies might think.
 (In fairness, the claw is so commonplace now, your pals will barely notice.)
 This is another good yip cure, although it can take trial and error to find just the right place for your bottom hand.

 Another putting grip style with a few variations, the WristLock has gained popularity over the years.
 Bernhard Langer was among the first to use it, and the WristLock grip certainly extended his career.
 This putter grip is similar to the arm lock putting grip style, but not quite as dramatic.

 The most common method is to place the left hand near the bottom of the putter grip, with the left forearm pressed against the club’s handle by the right hand.

-Benefits: Even more than the claw, the wrist lock style eliminates the right hand’s influence.
+Even more than the claw, the WristLock style eliminates the right hand’s influence.
 The left hand, too, is practically deactivated.
-In short: The wrist lock grip forces you to use the arms and shoulders and make a steady, pendulum-type stroke.
+In short, the wrist lock putter grip forces you to use the arms and shoulders and make a steady, pendulum-type stroke.

 Works best with: SuperStroke WristLock Putter Grip

 If you’ve been looking to up the ante on your putting skills, it might be time to practice a different hand position to find the best putting grip for your game.
 Next time you’re on the putting green, take some time to try out different putting grips to see what feels right.